capture-the-flag/capture-the-flag-2017/index.md

 If you are tagged while carrying the flag, you must stop carrying it.
 Set it down carefully if your teammates can't continue to lift it without your help.
 This means that getting the flag out of the opposing team's zone will be REALLY HARD.

 I know you want to take the flag on an art car, I KNOW, I want to do that too.
-But we can't, because then people will try to tag us, and then maybe they will die.
+But we can't, because then people on foot will try to get the flag, and then they will probably die.
 Don't take the flag on an art car.
 I'm sorry.

 ## Etiquette and Safety

 This is Burning Man.
 Fire is still hot, heavy things can still fall down, getting hit by a vehicle is still unpleasant.
 Even if it looks like a tiny floating island.

-Don't fucking touch anyone without their permission.

-Especially don't fucking touch someone with a giant piece of lumber that has a giant bullshit flag attached to one end!

 Respect the idea that other people do not necessarily know or care about what you are trying to do.

-If you are trying to interact with an art car in some game-related way, talk to the fucking driver about what you're tring to do.
-They're in charge of their situation.

-## Rules in Unforseen Circumstances
+## Rules in Unforeseen Circumstances

 I guess you'll have to argue about it.
 Good luck.